ContainerSolutions/externalsecret-operator/README.md

 Look for more deployment options in the [README.md](./deployments/helm/externalsecret-operator/README.md) of the helm chart. -->

 ### Manifests
-- Uncomment and update backend config to be used in `config/backend-config/kustomization.yaml` with valid valuess:
+- Uncomment and update backend config to be used in `config/backend-config/kustomization.yaml` with valid values:

 ```yaml
 resources: